-Project title Endocardial Sprouting during Cardiac Chamber Formation Project summary The project aims to determine if the same cell decisions leading the normal formation of blood vessels control the formation of the specialized muscle tissue formed in the cardiac chambers during embryonic development.
-The process of endocardial sprouting is critical for the patterning and organization of the ventricular chambers (del Monte-Nieto et al., Nature 2018).
-This project will improve our understanding of the formation of these essential structural components performing the main force during heart contraction and the abnormal processes leading to congenital heart disease.
+Project title Endocardial Sprouting during Cardiac Valve Formation Project summary The project aims to determine if the same cell decisions leading to the normal formation of blood vessels control the process of Endothelial to Mesenchymal Transition (EndMT) during cardiac valve formation in developing embryos.
+This project will improve our understanding of the formation of these essential structural components of the heart which allow efficient pumping of the blood during heart contraction.
+Better understanding of the way the cardiac valves form in the embryo will generate important insights to identify the causes leading congenital and adult heart disease associated to the cardiac valves.
 Main techniques Embryo dissection, tissue embedding in paraffin and microtome sectioning, histological staining, immunofluorescence and in situ hybridization in wholemount samples and sections, qPCR, 3D and 4D light-sheet/two-photon microscopy imaging, 3D reconstructions and 2D and 3D image quantification.
 Group leader Dr Gonzalo del Monte Nieto Supervisor Dr Gonzalo del Monte Nieto